rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_2/Asymptotics.md

     $\mathcal{O}(g(x))$, then there are infinitely many pairs of witnesses to that relationship

--   Indeed if C and k are one pair of witnesses, then any pair C' and k', where $C\leqslant C'$ and $k\leqslant k'$, is also a pair of witnesses
+-   Indeed, if C and k are one pair of witnesses, then any pair C' and k', where $C\leqslant C'$ and $k\leqslant k'$, is also a pair of witnesses